ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Verification Validation

 We have extensively tested all the functions building up our API in all their unitary components.
 We developed a testing machinery, included in the official repository of the project, to run these tests in a continuous integration environment.
 This will both guarantee consistency during future expansions of the library, as long as providing users with a quick check that the build have been completed successfully.

 In this Section, we show that our machinery is producing the expected results.
 Specifically, in Section \ref{sec:val1-2pt} we show that the mock-catalogues obtained with ScamPy reproduce the observables we want.
 We have also tested our API for the accuracy in reproducing cross-correlations in Section \ref{sec:valcross}.
 Even though there is no instruction in the algorithm that guarantees this behaviour, using the halo model it is trivial to obtain predictions for the cross-correlation of two different populations of objects.
-For some benchmarking measures of the API performances we refer the reader to Appendix~\ref{sec:apdxperfbench}.

-All the validation tests have been obtained by assuming a set of reasonable values for the HOD parameters.
+All the validation tests have been obtained by assuming a set of reasonable values for the HOD parameters of Eqs.~\eqref{eq:alg_hod01}~and~\eqref{eq:alg_hod02}.
+All the parameters used are listed in Table~\ref{tab:hod_fid}.
+We will refer to these sets of parameters as \textit{fiducial model} in the rest of this manuscript.

 The resulting occupation probabilities have been then used to populate a set of halo/subhalo catalogues.
 These catalogues have been obtained by running on the fly the FoF and SUBFIND \citep{springel2002} algorithms on top of a set of cosmological N-body simulations.
 The DM snapshots have been obtained by running the (non-public) \textsc{P-GADGET-3} N-body code \citep[which is derived from the \textsc{GADGET-2} code,][]{gadget}.
 In Table~\ref{tab:cosmo_sim} we list the different simulation boxes we used for testing the library.
 Given the large computational cost of running high resolution N-body codes, only the \texttt{lowres} simulation box has been evolved up to redshift $z = 0$, while we stopped the others at redshift $z = 2$.

-The cosmological parameters used for all these simulations are summarised in Table \ref{tab:cosmo_params}.
+The cosmological parameters used for all these simulations are summarised in Table~\ref{tab:cosmo_params}.